yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 #### Request destination
 The request's [destination][destination] indicates what "type" of resource we're expecting to receive from the server and how that resource will be used.
-Different destinations include "stylesheet", "script", "image", "font" and more.
-A requests' destination has several implications on resource loading.
-As we'll discuss later, it is used in determining the priority of the request.
+Different destinations include "style", "script", "image", "font" and more.
+A requests' destination has several implications for resource loading.
+As we'll discuss later, it determines the priority of the request.
 It is also used in various internal caches in the browser to make sure a previous response can be served to a current request only when their destinations match.